mihaicc30/Hippos/README.md

 # Hippos
 Year1 Project of a POS App
+** Will resume work on it when i have more time as uni is lately very focused on Web Development (Javascript/React/Various Databases) and not Python

 This project is called "Hippos POS" and is a point of sale software with many tools.